dl-solarity/docs/docs/getting-started/guides/libs/data-structures/incremental-merkle-tree.md

 ## Introduction

-The Incremental Merkle Tree library library provides a cost-effective and straightforward method for maintaining the Merkle Tree data structure on-chain, including the capability to retrieve its root at the contract level.
+The Incremental Merkle Tree library provides a cost-effective and straightforward method for maintaining the Merkle Tree data structure on-chain, including the capability to retrieve its root at the contract level.
 It also offers the flexibility to set a custom hash function, such as the Poseidon hash function, to make it ZKP-friendly.
 It has been implemented following the analysis of the [Deposit Contract Verification](https://github.com/runtimeverification/deposit-contract-verification/blob/master/deposit-contract-verification.pdf).

 ## Implementation